 Program Director: Dr. Dee Southard

 Dr. Southard is the Program Director for the SOU Ronald E. McNair Post-Baccalaureate Achievement Program.
 Dr. Southard completed a Ph.D. and a Master of Science degree in the STEM discipline of Sociology from the University of Oregon, earned a baccalaureate degree in Sociology with a minor in Anthropology from Southern Oregon State College (which is now Southern Oregon University), and an Associate of Arts degree in Social Science from Central Oregon Community College.
 Prior to obtaining her advanced degrees, for eight years, Dee Southard worked as an Administrative Assistant and then served as President of a grant funded non-profit employment and training organization.
 Dr. Southard has been engaged in the academic community for over twenty years teaching courses at both the undergraduate and graduate level at universities and at the community college level and has published multiple research articles and made dozens of public presentations reporting scientific research findings.

-Dr. Southard has received fellowship funding from the National Science Foundation and from the National Academies of Science during doctoral studies and has conducted funded research projects for the U.S. Department of Agriculture, National Forest Service and the U.S. Department of Commerce, Bureau of the Census.
+Dr. Southard received fellowship funding from the National Science Foundation and from the National Academies, Ford Foundation during doctoral studies and has conducted funded research projects for the U.S. Department of Agriculture, National Forest Service and the U.S. Department of Commerce, Bureau of the Census.
 Dr. Southard has engaged in the review, ranking and selection process for awarding scholarship and fellowship funding on hundreds of student applications for a variety of federal, state, and local funding agencies and has participated in the proposal review process for over a hundred institutional proposals for funding on a variety of educational projects with the National Science Foundation and the U.S. Department of Education.
 From 2001 through 2003, Dr. Southard was an Assistant Professor of Sociology at Southern Oregon University.